 Amorphous MOF Nanosheet Synthesis.
-MOFs are porous hybrid materials synthesized via linking inorganic metallic nodes and organic ligands through strong coordination bonds in a continuous manner.
-16-17 Most reported MOFs have clear crystalline X-ray diffraction (XRD) patterns as a result of their long-range coordination profiles.
-However, according to the MOF definition by the International Union of Pure and Applied Chemistry (IUPAC),18 there is no specific requirement for long-range order or crystallinity in a MOF structure.
-As a counterpoint, amorphous MOFs possess the basic constituents and connectivity of crystalline MOFs and are emerging as functional, porous materials for applications in reversible gas storage and controlled drug delivery.
-19 As suggested by their name, amorphous MOFs usually display broad, diffuse XRD patterns due to their lack of long-range periodic order caused by the aperiodic arrangements of their constituent atoms.
+MOFs are porous hybrid materials synthesized via linking inorganic metallic nodes and organic ligands through strong coordination bonds in a continuous manner.16-18 Most reported MOFs have clear crystalline X-ray diffraction (XRD) patterns as a result of their long-range coordination profiles.
+However, according to the MOF definition by the International Union of Pure and Applied Chemistry (IUPAC),19 there is no specific requirement for long-range order or crystallinity in a MOF structure.
+As a counterpoint, amorphous MOFs possess the basic constituents and connectivity of crystalline MOFs and are emerging as functional, porous materials for applications in reversible gas storage and controlled drug delivery.20 As suggested by their name, amorphous MOFs usually display broad, diffuse XRD patterns due to their lack of long-range periodic order caused by the aperiodic arrangements of their constituent atoms.
 In this work, ultrathin amorphous MOF nanosheets were firstly synthesized via a simple coordination modulation method.
 The ligand 2,5-dioxido-1,4benzenedicarboxylic acid (DOBDC) contains two types of metal-coordinating groups, namely: (i) the two carboxylic acids (-COOH) and (ii) the two hydroxy groups (-OH).
 As illustrated in Figure 1a, the Cu2+ ions can coordinate with a capping molecule (acetonitrile (CH3CN) as a neutral Lewis base) and DOBDC simultaneously during the synthesis process.
-In this case, the interaction between metal and CH3CN as a neutral Lewis base is favored over the interaction between the metal and functional groups (-COO and -O) of the charged ligand.
-20 Due to the single coordination site of CH3CN, the framework extension and crystal growth of the MOFs is distorted, resulting in an aperiodic arrangement of the building blocks and anisotropic growth of the MOFs into a two-dimensional (2D) amorphous structure (Figure 1a and Figure S1).
+Due to the single coordination site of CH3CN, the framework extension and crystal growth of the MOFs is distorted, resulting in an aperiodic arrangement of the building blocks and anisotropic growth of the MOFs into a two-dimensional (2D) amorphous structure (Figure 1a and Figure S1).
 In contrast, the preparation of crystalline analogue (MOF-74-Cu) via a conventional growth method results in rod-like particles (Figure S2).